 - You are a TECH student (CHEM, ELEC, ENG or SCI) at Aalto University and have enrolled for the ongoing semester.

 - You will earn ECTS credits for your traineeship and the credits will be included in your degree.
 Check this from your study programme, especially if you are studying in a double degree programme.

 - You have completed at least 20 ECTS credits/semester.
-The credits appear in your Transcript of Study Records (Please note that we count this in the following manner: the total number of credits apparent in your Transcript of Study Records divided by the number of semesters (attending) starting from the beginning of your studies.
-This should be no less than 20.
+The credits appear in your Transcript of Study Records (Please note that we count this in the following manner: the total number of credits apparent in your Transcript of Records divided by the number of semesters (attending) starting from the beginning of your studies (current semester excluded).
+This should be no less than 20 credits.
 If you have not enrolled as attending for a certain semester, a proof is required, e.g. a screenshot of the Sisu page that shows your attending and non-attending semesters.)

 - The duration of your traineeship is at least 3 months or 90 days (Erasmus+ internship min.
 2 months).
 With the exceptions of Erasmus+ short-term blended internships (5-30 days).

 - Your traineeship is fulltime work and is performed mainly within your employers premises.